kalimawiki/blog-writing/content/posts/the-economics-of-api-imports-in-vietnam_-cost-analysis,-tariffs,-and-incentives-for-pharma-companies-2025-11-06.md

 Logistics costs typically add 8–12% to the landed API price.
 The figure includes international freight (often via Hai Phong or Cat Lai ports), customs handling, warehousing, and last-mile distribution to manufacturing facilities.

 Rising fuel costs and container shortages since 2021 have caused freight price spikes of up to 40% year-on-year.
-To mitigate this, some pharmaceutical importers are now using bonded warehouses near ports to consolidate shipments and optimize customs procedures — a move supported by the Ministry of Industry and Trade (MOIT) under its 2024 logistics modernization initiative.
+To mitigate this, some pharmaceutical importers are now using bonded warehouses near ports to consolidate shipments and optimize customs procedures — a move supported by the Ministry of Industry and Trade (MOIT) under its 2024 logistics modernization initiative[^3].

 ### 3. Tariffs, Taxes, and Import Fees